Deepti2582/Telecom-Churn-Case-Study/README.md

 1. Derived New Features
 2. Filter high-value customers
-3.Tag churners and remove attributes of the churn phase
+3. Tag churners and remove attributes of the churn phase

 _ALGORITHM_